- MySagePay Login

 When 3DSv2 is enabled, it is estimated that only 5% to 10% of authentications will result in the cardholder having to be re-directed to their banks 3D Secure page to enter 2FA.
 Most authentication requests will result in a frictionless authentication with an authorisation rate of up to 90%.
 What’s more, liability for unauthorised transactions passes to the card issuer, saving you time and money on potential disputes.

-The current 3D Secure implementation will continue to be supported until the end of 2020 (at which time 3DSv2 becomes mandatory worldwide).
-From March 2021, European banks will decline online transactions that have no authentication in place.
+The current 3D Secure implementation will continue to be supported until the end of 2020 in the EU and until 14 September 2021 in the UK (at which time 3DSv2 becomes mandatory worldwide).
+From this date, banks will decline online transactions that have no authentication in place.

 3DSv2 functionality is now available to Opayo customers in our test environment giving merchants an early opportunity to test how best to incorporate SCA compliance together with an improved user experience at checkout.